mmmaction/performance/README.md

 ### Additional interfaces

-After some iterations our platform also had new requirements like having data available in a **data lake** in order to fullfill modern ML / AI use cases.
+After some iterations our platform also had new requirements like having data available in a **data lake** in order to fill modern ML / AI use cases.
 A classical REST API for collecting data may not be the best choice for that.
 All optimization described so far wont help too much.
 You rather design a new dedicated interface using a different `architecture`.

 ## Monitoring and Testing